 Does the product contain whole grains?

-Does the product contain a ton of added sugar or artificial sweeteners?
+Does the product contain a bunch of added sugar or artificial sweeteners?

 Is there a healthier version of the item?

-Is it really worth it? (spoiler alert: it's okay if the answer is yes!)
+If there is not a healthier version, is it worth it? (spoiler alert: it's okay if the answer is yes!)

 WATER, COOKED CHICKEN (CHICKEN BREAST WITH RIB MEAT, WATER, RICE STARCH, SALT, ISOLATED SOY PROTEIN, SODIUM PHOSPHATE), ENRICHED PASTA (DURUM SEMOLINA, EGG WHITES, NIACIN, FERROUS SULFATE, THIAMINE MONONITRATE, RIBOFLAVIN, FOLIC ACID), CRUSHED TOMATOES, GREEN BELL PEPPERS, PARMESAN CHEESE (PASTEURIZED MILK, CHEESE CULTURE, SALT, ENZYMES), MODIFIED CORN STARCH, ROMANO CHEESE (PASTEURIZED MILK, CHEESE CULTURE, SALT, ENZYMES), TOMATO PASTE, KALE, AGAVE SYRUP, ISOLATED SOY PROTEIN, SUGAR, SEA SALT, ONION POWDER, GARLIC POWDER, SPICES, OLEORESIN PAPRIKA.
 CONTAINS EGG, MILK, SOY AND WHEAT.

-How many of those ingredients do you really recognize?
+How many of those ingredients do you actually recognize?
 Think of it this way, if you made this dish at home, you would have a whole heck of a lot less ingredients.

-Here's an example of how you could make this dish with less ingredients and better balanced nutrition.
+Here's an example of how you could make this meal at home using more nutrient dense ingredients:

 Barilla Whole Grain Pasta: whole grain durum wheat flour.
 Trying to avoid gluten?
 Try Banza Chickpea Pasta or making zoodles (veggie noodles) from zucchini, carrot or squash.